-So, before an injury can be rehabilitated, the alignment and of the joints and associated soft tissues must be normalised as much as is possible.
+So, before an injury can be properly rehabilitated, the alignment and of the joints and associated soft tissues, like muscles tendons and fascia, must be normalised as much as is possible.
 Only then can damaged structures optimally heal.

 Then the strengthening exercise therapy can commence.

 So how can we help?
 We start at the base and move up, releasing the area around the fracture (although not the fracture itself), and then we follow the strain and tenderness upwards.
 By releasing the strains, and reducing the pain and tenderness, the blood supply, drainage and lymph flows more freely, and a normal fluid efficiency can be achieved.

 We are also happy to procure for you a knee scooter or an air boot for a fraction of the cost from other sources.